 - Make sure to fully relax between each repetition.

 - Add in gentle Reverse Kegels or pelvic lengthening/relaxation during the final six weeks of pregnancy to practice “opening the door” and lengthening your muscles.

 - For more information on Kegels during your pregnancy, read here.

 Kegels Early Postpartum

-Do them gently, with just your breath or gentle Core Compressions (Every Mother’s Early Postpartum Path walks you through this).
+Do isolated Kegel exercises gently, with just your breath or gentle Core Compressions (Every Mother’s Early Postpartum Path walks you through this).